If you have read Part one- I encourage you to do so HERE- then come back to read Part two.

 Put Your Affairs in Order

 If we love our loved ones, we will get our affairs in order not to overburden our family at the time of our death.
 There is no age limit on this.
-If you are young or old, drawing up a will, insurance and funeral arrangements will support your family through a tragic time.
+Whether you are young or old, drawing up a will, arranging insurance, and making funeral arrangements will support your family through a tragic time.

 I know death is not the best subject in the world, but it must be addressed calmly and naturally.
 None of us likes to think we will be no more one day.
 But our children need to be taught so they will be open to all possibilities.